kevinpschaaf/enyo-wiki/Object-Lifecycle.md

 > The _this.inherited_ syntax is shorter and removes the need for the super-kind name (_myKind_ in this example).

+> Also note that `arguments` is a [JavaScript built-in](https://developer.mozilla.org/en/JavaScript/Reference/Functions_and_function_scope/arguments), whose value is a pseudo-array of the arguments passed to the currently executing function.

 ### Component: create() and destroy()

 All kinds can have constructor methods as described above.
 The _Component_ kind adds new lifecycle methods, most importantly: `create()` and `destroy()`.